1. Home Page

 Magnesium Alloy and Temper Designations

-Magnesium and magnesium alloys are used in a wide variety of structural applications include automotive, industrial, materials-handling, commercial and aerospace equipment.
+Magnesium and magnesium alloys are utilized in an extensive range of structural applications across automotive, industrial, materials-handling, commercial, and aerospace equipment sectors.
+The versatility of these lightweight materials makes them indispensable in modern manufacturing.

-Designation for alloys shall consists of not more than two letters representing the alloying elements specified in the greatest amount, arranged in order of decreasing percentages, or in alphabetical order if equal percentages, followed by the respective percentages rounded off to whole numbers and a serial letter.
-The full name of the base metals precedes the designation, but it is omitted for brevity when the base metal being referred to is obvious.
+Alloy designations consist of no more than two letters representing the alloying elements present in the greatest amounts.
+These letters are arranged in order of decreasing percentages, or alphabetically when percentages are equal.
+Following the letters, the respective percentages are rounded to whole numbers, and a serial letter completes the designation.
+While the full name of the base metal typically precedes the designation, it may be omitted for brevity when the context clearly indicates magnesium as the base material.

-A standard system of alloy and temper designations, according to ASTM B 275, is explained in the table bellow.
+Table 1.
+A standard system of alloy and temper designations, according to ASTM B 275

 First part Second part Third part Fourth part